Jennifer Cudjoe

-Jennifer Cudjoe (born 7 March 1994) is a Ghanaian professional soccer player who plays as a midfielder for NJ/NY Gotham FC in the National Women's Soccer League (NWSL).
+Jennifer Cudjoe (born 7 March 1994) is a Ghanaian professional footballer who plays as a midfielder for USL Super League club Brooklyn FC the Ghana women's national team.

 Club career

-Sky Blue FC

 Cudjoe signed a short-term contract with Sky Blue FC for the 2020 NWSL Challenge Cup.
 She made her NWSL debut on 30 June 2020.

 Cudjoe was selected by Racing Louisville FC in the 2020 NWSL Expansion Draft, but Sky Blue soon acquired her back in a trade.

+On 23 August 2024, Cudjoe signed for USL Super League team DC Power FC.

+On 5 November 2025, Cudjoe joined fellow USL Super League club Brooklyn FC.

+International career

+Cudjoe accepted her first senior team roster selection in July 2023 for the 2024 CAF Women's Olympic qualifying tournament.
+Ghana had previously offered Cudjoe a spot in 2021, which she declined due to concerns about the COVID-19 pandemic and that her concerns about Ghana's lack of support for the squad had not been heeded.
+She had previously appeared for the Ghana under-20 team at the 2014 FIFA U-20 Women's World Cup.